-Beyond embodied carbon, Polycor only uses rainwater for stone installation and maintenance, natural stone lowers water use throughout its life cycle.
+Beyond embodied carbon, Polycor only uses rainwater for stone extraction, recycles it, and also uses dry sawing technology in a growing number of quarry operations.
+In quarrying, production, installation and maintenance, natural stone lowers water use throughout its life cycle.

 Polycor is the leader within the Natural Stone Sustainability Standard (ANSI 373) with 25% of our sites certified.
 This standard examines and verifies numerous areas of natural stone production, effectively improving the baseline for the environmental and social performance of natural stone in alignment with green building practices.